About arc42

 • Meeting Documentation: We use the GitHub Wiki to store the minutes of our meetings.
 This creates a record of what we decide each week.

 4.4.2.
-Quality Control
+Quality control

 • Code Reviews: To avoid errors, we have decided that no one can upload code to the main branch without another colleague reviewing it first.